CryptoManufaktur-io/chainflip-docker/README.md

 ## Updating chainflip

-If there is a runtime upgrade, `nano .env` and add `:old-engine.yml` to `COMPOSE_FILE`.
+If there is a runtime upgrade - that is, Chainflip instructed you to run the old engine alongside a new one - first `./flipd update`, then `nano .env` and add `:old-engine.yml` to `COMPOSE_FILE`.
+If you need a different old engine tag than configured, set it now.

-If you are using a specific version tag, instead of latest, `nano .env` and set the desired new version tag.
+If you are using specific version tags for node and engine, instead of latest, `nano .env` and set the desired new version tags, then `./flipd update` to pull the new versions.

-`./flipd update` to pull the new version.
+`./flipd up` to restart node and engine on the new versions.

-If you're not using whatever Chainflip Docker thinks the old engine tag is, adjust it in `.env` now.

-`./flipd up` to start using it

 After the runtime upgrade, `nano .env` again and remove `:old-engine.yml` from `COMPOSE_FILE`, then `./flipd up` to stop running the old engine.